-During the fall in Quebec City, the temperatures dips, and locals and tourists alike take comfort in rich food and drinks.
+During the Fall in Quebec City, the temperatures dip, and locals and tourists alike take comfort in rich food and drinks.

 The ever-present hot chocolate with marshmallows and whipped cream (chocolate chaud) is perfect for sitting in a cozy cafe and staring out the window.
 At the same time, Poutine – the infamous Canadian dish of French fries, cheese curd, and brown gravy – fills you up and makes you feel like everything is right in the world.
 Rumour has it that it tastes even better in Montreal, however…

 Quebecers are divided by Poutine, with some thinking the dish which originates here is a blight on their culture while others embrace it as a core part of their identity.
 Available all over Quebec City from upscale establishments to fast-food locations, Poutine is a food you just cannot miss in Quebec.

 As is chocolate chaud, but then … is there ever not a perfect time or place for hot chocolate!